mhdju99/store_dashboard_flutter_web/README.md

 # store_dashbord

-A project using "flutter web   "  for managing e_commercal app  and  warehouse
+A project using "  flutter web   "  for managing e_commercal app  and  warehouse

  link to app:
  https://github.com/mhdju99/e_commerce_flutter_app